"""

 n_neighbors : int, optional

-Number of neighbors considered when calculating the hitrate, by default 10
+Number of neighbors considered when calculating the hitrate, by default 10.

 inc : ndarray of shape (n_samples,), optional

-Inclusion array, indicating if an object is present (via 0 and 1s), by default None
+Inclusion array, indicating if an object is present (via 0 and 1s), by default None.

-input_type : str, optional
+input_format : str, optional

-One of 'vector', 'similarity', or 'distance', by default 'similarity'
+One of 'vector', 'similarity', or 'dissimilarity', indicating the type of the input D, by default 'dissimilarity'.

 Returns